adline-st/555-rtc-ios-sdk/README.md

 ### Unhold Call

-This API call allows user to un-hold the already holded call.
-Both caller and callee will to hear to each other after invoking this call.
+This API call allows users to un-hold the already held call.
+Both caller and callee will hear each other after invoking this call.

 ```swift
 Rtc555Voice.unhold(callId: callId)